corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/json.md

 # JSON

 Corda provides a module that extends the popular Jackson serialisation engine.
-Jackson is often used to serialise to and from JSON, but also supports other formats such as YaML and XML.
-Jackson is itself very modular and has a variety of plugins that extend its functionality.
-You can learn more at the [Jackson home page](https://github.com/FasterXML/jackson).
+Jackson can serialize to and from JSON, and formats such as YAML and XML.
+Jackson is very modular - you can use several plugins to extend its functionality.
+See the [Jackson home page](https://github.com/FasterXML/jackson).

-To gain support for JSON serialisation of common Corda data types, include a dependency on `net.corda:jackson:XXX` in your Gradle or Maven build file, where XXX is of course the Corda version you are targeting (0.9 for M9, for instance).
+To gain support for JSON serialization of common Corda data types:

+1. Include a dependency on `net.corda:jackson:XXX` in your Gradle or Maven build file, where XXX is the Corda version you are targeting (0.9 for M9, for instance).
-Then you can obtain a Jackson `ObjectMapper` instance configured for use using the `JacksonSupport.createNonRpcMapper()` method.
-There are variants of this method for obtaining Jackson’s configured in other ways: if you have an RPC connection to the node (see “clientrpc”) then your JSON mapper can resolve identities found in objects.
+2. Obtain a Jackson `ObjectMapper` instance configured for use using the `JacksonSupport.createNonRpcMapper()` method.

+You can use variations of this method to get alternative Jacksons configurations.
+For example, if you have an RPC connection to the node (see “clientrpc”) then your JSON mapper can resolve identities found in objects.

-The API is described in detail here:
+For the full API details, see the:

 * [Kotlin API docs](https://api.corda.net/api/corda-enterprise/4.8/html/api/kotlin/corda/net.corda.client.jackson/-jackson-support/index.html)
 * [JavaDoc](https://api.corda.net/api/corda-enterprise/4.8/html/api/javadoc/net/corda/client/jackson/package-summary.html)